hi-michelleprimiani/know-how-app/README.md

 # Know-How!
 An Outdoor Lovers Application
-Please note that Know-How and Know-How for now have been used interchangeably.
+Please note that names Know-How and Scire have been used interchangeably.

 ## Description